 Listen to episode 326 of the Inspirational Living Podcast: The Secret of the Great Life | Spiritual Consciousness.
 Edited and adapted from In the Light of the Spirit by Christian D. Larson.

 Spiritual Podcast Excerpt: Welcome to the Inspirational Living podcast.
 I’m going on holiday to visit family for the next three weeks, and will be unable to record new podcasts.
 But as a special gift to you, during this holiday period I’ll be sharing old episodes of Our Sunday Talks, which is a series that we offer exclusively to our patrons.

 Coming up in 2019, we will be starting a new patron series “30 Seconds to a Beautiful Life,” which will be a daily video series, where I deliver to you an inspiring message to get your day started.
 To become a patron and gain access to our special content for patrons, visit LivingHour.org/patron.
 Thank you.

-Today’s reading was edited and adapted from Campfires & Guideposts by Henry Van Dyke, published in 1921.
+Today’s reading was edited and adapted from In the Light of the Spirit by Christian D. Larson, published in 1916.